Submitty/submitty.github.io/_docs/instructor/batch_regrade_submissions.md

    submitted by students) and in the batch queue (items sent for reprocessing by any instructor).

-   _Note that currently typical instructor users cannot access the details of the interactive queue, thus only the status of the batch queue is presented._

    It is often helpful to combine these two commands, e.g.:

    ```